Georgia, Arizona GOP officials to testify before Jan. 6 panel - NewsBreak

 U.S. Rep. Adam Schiff, a California Democrat who also chairs the Select Intelligence Committee, will lead the presentation of the state-official pressure scheme, aides said.

 The post Georgia, Arizona GOP officials to testify before Jan.
-6 panel appeared first on Kansas Reflector .
+6 panel appeared first on Wisconsin Examiner .